cubiq/ComfyUI_IPAdapter_plus/README.md

 **The FaceID model is used in conjuction with its Lora!** Check the [installation instructions](#installation) for the links to all models.

 The reference image needs to be prepared differently compared to the other IPAdapter face models.
-While standard face models expects the face take basically the whole frame, FaceID prefers the subject to be a little further away.
+While standard face models expect the face to take basically the whole frame, FaceID prefers the subject to be a little further away.
 Don't cut the face too close and leave hair, beard, ears, neck in the picture.

 **InsightFace will often fail to detect the face** and it will throw an error.
 Try with a different picture possibly cut to half-bust.
 FaceID generally works with drawings/illustrations too and the result is often very nice.